randalltr/red-teaming-the-prompt/README.md

 ## ⚖️ License

-All content is published under the **Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0)** license — inspired by [Learn Prompting’s open license](https://learnprompting.org/docs/about/license).
-Feel free to share, remix, or adapt — just attribute and keep it open.
+All content is published under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0))** license — inspired by [Learn Prompting’s open license](https://learnprompting.org/docs/introduction).
+Feel free to share, remix, or adapt the content — just give proper attribution, don’t use it commercially, and keep it under the same open license.
+[View full license](LICENSE)

 ---

 ## 🧭 Start Reading

 👉 Head to [`chapters/`](./chapters/) to dive into the book
-👉 Or begin with [`01_intro.md`](./chapters/01_intro.md) – _What is prompt hacking, and why should we care?_
+👉 Or begin with [`01_intro.md`](./chapters/01-intro.md) – _What is prompt hacking, and why should we care?_

 ---